 Diablo (2009, 53.58) ****/TTTT

 Dante's Purgatorio: The Divine Comedy, Part II (2009) **½/TT[Maxwell's Demon contribute]

-Maxwell's Demon's debut album, Prometheus, is not for the faint-hearted; one 38-minute track, instrumental, angular, ever-changing...
-This is not an easy listen, and is all the better for it.
-Of course, music like this generally has to be given time to sink in properly, and a single listen absolutely does not suffice to review it properly, but given time constraints, it's going to have to do for now.
-Anyway, the facts: Maxwell's Demon are a trio, with Craig Beebe on keyboards, John Galbraith on guitars/bass/pedals/flute and what seems to be a rotating drum stool, so to speak; Dow Draper plays on the album.
+Maxwell's Demon's debut album, Prometheus, is not for the faint-hearted; one thirty-eight-minute track, instrumental, angular, ever-changing...
+This is not an easy listen and is all the better for it.
+Of course, music like this generally has to be given time to sink in properly and a single listen absolutely does not suffice to review it properly, but, given time constraints, it's going to have to do for now.
+Anyway, the facts: Maxwell's Demon are a trio, Craig Beebe on keyboards, John Galbraith on guitars/bass/pedals/flute and what seems to be a rotating drum stool, so to speak; Dow Draper plays on the album.

 Anyway, Beebe's keyboard list (this time round) is:

 I find it hard to tell which of the three polys he's using at any given time, although the other three 'boards are, of course, easy to spot.
 Not quite as much Mellotron as you might expect, to be honest, but it would be so easy just to drench the album in the thing that I really quite admire their restraint.
-The only 'solo' part occurs just before the 30-minute mark, with some stand-alone strings, including a bit of a playing glitch, which proves it's real, on the remote offchance you might not believe them (see pic).
+The only 'solo' part occurs just before the thirty-minute mark, with stand-alone strings, including a bit of a playing glitch, proving it's real, on the remote offchance you might not believe them (see pic).

 See: Colossus Project

 |7" (1970) ***/½

 I See a River